 From Miami’s electronic beats to Jacksonville’s indie wave, the Florida music scene has always been about innovation.
 Now, a new musician has joined the mix: artificial intelligence (AI).
 With the help of AI tools, artists can compose melodies, write lyrics, and even mimic the sound of famous artists in seconds.
-But Florida creators, producers, and business owners want to understand: Is AI music copyrighted, and can you legally sell songs made with it?
+But Florida creators, producers, and business owners want to understand: Is AI music copyrighted, and can you sell AI generated music?

 The short answer is that it depends on how the music was created and the extent of human creativity involved.
 The law around AI-generated content is still developing.
 Understanding the rules before uploading or selling your next AI track could protect you from legal and financial trouble.